UnfinishedStuff/Pi-setup-guides/Samba shares/readme.md

 3) You then need to tell Samba that you want it to share the folder by editing Samba's configuration file.
 Run `sudo nano /etc/samba/smb.conf` in a terminal.
 This should open a file which already contains a lot of text.
 Skip to the bottom and add the following:
 ```
 [A Shared Folder]             #Give your shared folder a name
 Comment = Pi shared folder    #A comment describing what the folder is for
 Path = /share                 #The path to the folder
 Writeable = Yes               #Can other people write to it?
 create mask = 0777            #What rights do other people have with files created in the folder?
 directory mask = 0777         #What rights do other people have with folders created in the folder?
-    Guest ok = yes                #If this is set to `yes` then visitors don't have to be logged in to access the folder.
+Guest ok = yes                #If set to `yes` then visitors don't have to log in to access the folder.
 ```
 There are many many more settings which can be tweaked here.
 Check out the [samba.conf configuration manual](https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html) for more details.
 To create more than one chared folder simply copy and paste the configuration text for each folder.